epicyclic-dev/nice-data/readme.md

 # The Implementation

+The Reference™ Nice parser/deserializer is this Zig library.
+It contains a handwritten nonrecursive parser to a generic data structure (`nice.Value`, a tagged union that can represent a scalar, a string, a list of these generic values, or a map of scalars to these generic values).
+The included example scripts demonstrate how to use the API.
+See `examples/parse.zig` for one-shot parsing from a slice. `examples/stream.zig` demonstrates how to parse streaming data that does not require loading a whole document into memory at once.
+This is slower will generally have a lower peak memory usage (which is mainly driven by the size of the document).

+`nice.Value` has a method to recursively be converted into a strongly typed user-defined structure.
+Zig's compile-time reflection is used to generate code to perform appropriate type conversion.
+There a variety of options which can be used to control specific details of the conversion, which are governed by `nice.parser.Options`. `examples/reify.zig` demonstrates basic use of this functionality.

+A reference to a `nice.Diagnostics` object with a lifecycle at least as long as the parser must always be provided when parsing.
+If the source document could not be parsed, this diagnostic object will contain a human-readable explanation of the invalid syntax in the source document that caused the parser to error.

+## Memory Strategy

+The parser wraps a user-provided allocator in an arena, which is used for all internal allocations.
+All parsed values are copied into the arena rather than storing references to the source document.
+The parse result contains a reference to the arena, which can be used to free all of the data allocated during parsing.

 # Disclaimer

-Yeah, it's entirely possible you hate this and think it's not in fact a nice format.
-That's fine, but, unfortunately, you forgot to make a time machine and make me name it something else.
+It's entirely possible you hate this and think it's not, in fact, a nice data format.
+That's fine, but, unfortunately, you forgot to make a time machine and go back in time to make me name it something else.
 And yeah, this is probably impossible to search for.

 # FAQ

 Q: This is so similar to NestedText, why on earth didn't you just implement that?

 A: in my opinion, it's extremely stupid that NestedText does not support indentation using tabs.
 Also, trailing whitespace is 100% satanic (in the bad way).
 And if an implementation is going to diverge there, it might as well roll in some other ideas, call it a new format, and just ruin the world with one more slightly-incompatible thing.

+Q: Why is this documentation kind of bad?

+A: I'll be honest, I ran out of steam while writing it.
+For a format that probably nobody besides me will ever use because there's so much open source code in the world that anything without heavy marketing tends to die in obscurity, it's a lot of work to write down the things I already know.
+But I have put an FAQ section here, while also indicating nobody has ever asked questions about this.
+Hmm.

+# License

+What are you going to do, steal my open-source code?
+Oh, noooooooooo.
+Here, let me help you.

+Library is licensed MIT, examples are Public Domain/CC0.
+See file headers and the file `license` in the source tree for details.

 [NestedText]: https://nestedtext.org
 [only-strings]: https://nestedtext.org/en/latest/alternatives.html#only-strings